 Emulate vintage Philips VG-5000 computer μ

-The Philips VG5000 home computer can be emulated, under Windows, with the DCVG5K emulator.
+The Philips VG5000 home computer can emulate, under Windows, with the DCVG5K emulator.

 Philips VG5000 power supply

-The power supply of the Philips VG5000 home computer is external.
+The Philips VG5000 Home Computer power supply is external.

 It connects to the computer with a round 5-pin DIN connector.
 This is the arrangement of the connector poles, looking at it towards the back of the computer and looking at the power steering wheel connector from the side of the solders.